Diocese of Boise: 1900 to 1950

 In 1906, Gladieux laid the cornerstone for the Cathedral of St. John the Evangelist in Boise.
 The opening of large tracts of land to settlement and the arrival of the railroad greatly increased the population of Idaho.
 The diocese grew dramatically over the following century.
 Many Catholic Basques from Spain began immigrating to Idaho early in the twentieth century to work in the sheep industry.
 Glorieux died in 1917.

 Succeeding Glorieux as bishop in 1918 was Daniel Gorman from the Archdiocese of Dubuque.
 Gorman oversaw large growth within the diocese during his nine years as bishop.
-The clergy rose by 32 diocesan priests, cathedral construction was completed, and enrollment in parish schools doubled.
+The ranks of the clergy rose by 32 diocesan priests, cathedral construction was completed, and enrollment in parish schools doubled.
 Gorman dedicated the Cathedral of Saint John the Evangelist in 1921.

-After Gorman died in 1927, Edward Kelly from the Diocese of Baker City succeeded him.
+After Gorman died in 1927, Edward Kelly succeeded him.
 Kelly served for 28 years until his death in 1956.
 The next bishop was Auxiliary Bishop James J. Byrne from the Archdiocese of St. Paul, who transferred to Boise in 1956.